Slow Cooker Mashed Potatoes [+Video]

-Slow Cooker Mashed Potatoes are one of my favorite side dishes.
-While growing up, I would always ask my Mom to include this in our weekend dinner.
-Eventually, I learned to prepare the dish on my own.
+Slow Cooker Mashed Potatoes are one of my favorite side dishes, especially during the holiday season.
+While growing up, I would always ask my mom to include this in our weekend dinner.
+Eventually, I learned to prepare this hearty meal on my own.

 What I like about using a slow cooker for food preparation is that you can actually multi-task.
 All you have to do is to peel the spuds, chop them into equal sizes, and rinse with water.
 After placing them in the crockpot along with other ingredients, your work is halfway done.

 While waiting for the spuds to become tender, you can concentrate on preparing the main meal.
 Definitely a great way to save time in the kitchen!

 To make the mashed potatoes extra creamy and fluffy, add a generous amount of butter, milk, and cream.
 Also, use an electric mixer or immersion blender for mashing them to get that smooth texture and lump-free.
 Easy, right?!